shpml/fundamentals/10_chapter/08_lesson.md

 There are a couple of methods we can use to find an individual element.

 ####`getElementById()`

 The fastest route to finding any single element is `getElementById()`.
-Since `id`s are unique, meaning two elements cannot have the same value for an `id` attribute in any given HTML page, this query will allow us to quickly find an individual element.
+Because `id`s are unique and two elements cannot have the same value for an `id` attribute on any given HTML page, this query allows us to quickly find an individual element.

 HTML: